- There are various ways in which nature grants gifts and abilities to the life it creates.

 #10: Sea Squirt — The Animal With the Most Unnerving Defense Mechanism

-Dogs and possums are just two animals that have developed the habit of playing dead, but no other animal on Earth can fake its demise as dramatically as the Polycarpa mytiligera.
+Dogs and possums are just two animals that have developed the habit of playing dead, but no other animal on Earth can fake its demise as dramatically as the Polycarpa mytiligera, the first creepy animal on our list.
 As a type of sea squirt, they’re primitive-looking animals shaped like tubes that attach themselves to underwater surfaces and use siphons in their body that filter any food matter that passes through their body without needing to move.
 But when they find themselves threatened, the Polycarpa mytiligera will tear its siphon and literally push its stomach and other organs from its body.
 It’s not just for show either.

 These sea squirts actually disembowel themselves, an act that turns off most predators thanks to a natural aversion to pursuing already dead prey.
 These sea squirts can continue to give off the appearance of being dead for up to five days as they wait for the danger to pass and their organs to regenerate.
 Polycarpa mytiligera isn’t the only species capable of this talent either.
 Up to half of sea squirt species exhibit familiar defensive strategies.